Learning & Sending RF Codes

 First thing is to create the baseline ESPHome YAML file.
 Just enough to get it online.
-In your ESPHome dashboard, add a new device, and edit the YAML with the configuration to the right.
+In your ESPHome dashboard, add a new device, and edit the YAML with the configuration below.

 Don’t just copy/paste.
 You’ll need to have the right entries in your esphome secrets.yaml, or make sure you replace the entries to the left.